-- ★ As described earlier Novastar has adapted and employed the Impact Management Framework ("IMP") - the consensus framework for measuring, managing and reporting impacts on sustainability.
-The Social Value diligence report produced for each new investment and presented to the fund's Investment Committee (IC) includes a clear articulation of: How the prospective portfolio company satisfies the screen, Who benefits (the direct and indirect beneficiaries, be they customers, suppliers, and/or employees), What are the nature of the benefits, How much social and environmental value is expected (breadth, depth and duration). - ★ The Social Value diligence report outlines the metrics to be used to measure the social and environmental value.
+- As described earlier Novastar has adapted and employed the Impact Management Framework ("IMP") - the consensus framework for measuring, managing and reporting impacts on sustainability.
+The Social Value diligence report produced for each new investment and presented to the fund's Investment Committee (IC) includes a clear articulation of: How the prospective portfolio company satisfies the screen, Who benefits (the direct and indirect beneficiaries, be they customers, suppliers, and/or employees), What are the nature of the benefits, How much social and environmental value is expected (breadth, depth and duration). - The Social Value diligence report outlines the metrics to be used to measure the social and environmental value.
 These metrics are aligned with IRIS+ standards where possible.
 In cases where relevant metrics don't exist within IRIS+, we create bespoke metrics that best capture the social and environmental value generated by the company.
 They are agreed with the company as a required quarterly reporting rubric to enable monitoring and corrective actions where possible.
-Baseline social impact metrics are included for each company in Novastar's first quarterly report to investors after the company has been added to the Novastar portfolio. - → Novastar reports the social and environmental value created by each portfolio company and the funds overall to investors on a quarterly basis.
+Baseline social impact metrics are included for each company in Novastar's first quarterly report to investors after the company has been added to the Novastar portfolio.
+Where necessary and financially feasible, Novastar commissions 3rd party impact deep dives to better understand a company's impact on the end-beneficiary, particularly the depth of impact.
+Any updates are then incorporated into the metrics that we track on a quarterly basis. - Novastar reports the social and environmental value created by each portfolio company and the funds overall to investors on a quarterly basis.
 Each fund's annual report includes a more in-depth analysis of non-financial value versus expectations, drawing out lessons learned. - Alongside the investment management team, Novastar's data team regularly reviews each portfolio company's financial, operational, social and environmental metrics and supports revisions and enhancements to these as the business grows and changes. - Novastar employs measures to manage the risk that our portfolio companies stray from the original assumptions about social value creation made at investment.
 Knowing 'prevention is better than cure', the most effective risk mitigating measures are applied prior to investment.
 The following measures can be seen as an escalating menu to be deployed according to our assessment of the magnitude of the risk of mission drift.
 In this way, Novastar manages social value mission drift much the same way as ESG risks are managed:

-- The first and most important is selecting a business that only succeeds by benefiting mass market, underserved consumers and/or suppliers.
-In these cases, there can be no misalignment between commercial success and social impact for these populations. - Diligence founder-entrepreneur values and motivations.
+- The first and most important is selecting a business that only succeeds commercially by benefiting mass market, underserved consumers and/or suppliers.
+In these cases, there can be no misalignment between the commercial success of the company and its social impact.
+In instances where impact is underperforming, it will be primarily due to commercial underperformance, and vice versa.
+In instances of impact underperformance, Novastar aims to work alongside the company to fix the commercial performance knowing that this will naturally result in an improved impact performance.
+Diligence founder-entrepreneur values and motivations.
 As early-stage investors Novastar is often the first external institutional investor in the businesses with the founder-entrepreneur(s).
 As a routine part of due diligence Novastar assesses the character and motivation of the entrepreneur.
 If the founders are strongly motivated by the potential for social value creation alongside commercial success, the risk of mission drift is mitigated. - Establish social impact reporting requirements in the investment agreement.
 Quarterly reporting provides early warning of mission drift or variance from the social value thesis, enabling Novastar to engage founders and senior management early to take corrective action where possible.